AuthorizeNet/accept-sample-app/README-AcceptHosted.md

 ## Step 1.
 Create a Secure Form Token

-In this step we will request an Accept Hosted form token using the Authorize.Net API, you can try out the call in our sandbox API Explorer here:  http://developer.authorize.net/api/reference/#payment-transactions-get-an-accept-payment-page
+In this step we will request an Accept Hosted form token using the Authorize.Net API.
+You can try out the call in our sandbox API Explorer here:  http://developer.authorize.net/api/reference/#payment-transactions-get-an-accept-payment-page

 **NOTE: This should be a fully authenticated server-side call for your application, for example if you had a .NET application this call would be in the code-behind .cs files, for a mobile app this could be in your node.js backend, etc**